top of page

 Image showing how my two insights are connected

-The image below represents my iterative design process for the final eight weeks of the project.
 After understanding what the research data means for me as the designer, I decided to use an iterative cycle to refine and revise the product quickly, especially when it is crucial to identify the features and functions more deeply.

 I was once someone who often took the easy route, experiencing no hurdles or challenges.
 However, over the last year, I have grown into welcoming challenges that enable me to make complex decisions, forcing me to become adaptable to change, leading towards a more iterative mindset.
 I am grateful for this diversion and look forward to expanding on it in my career.